ISUgenomics/bioinformatics-workbook/dataAnalysis/phylogenetics/00-finding-orthologs-uisng-orthoMCL.md

 4. Formatting and processing results (for downstream analysis)

-### Downloading data
+## 1. Downloading data

-At the time of writing this tutorial, there were 13 RefSeq assemblies available on [NCBI](https://www.ncbi.nlm.nih.gov/assembly/?term=txid5820%5BOrganism%3Aexp%5D), with chromosomal level assembly.
+At the time of writing this tutorial, there were 13 RefSeq assemblies available for _Plasmodium_ spp. on [NCBI](https://www.ncbi.nlm.nih.gov/assembly/?term=txid5820%5BOrganism%3Aexp%5D) (with chromosomal level assembly).
 We will use them all for finding orthologs.
-Although we will only need the protein sequences for this section, we will also download the CDS sequences that is necessary for other sections following this chapter.
-This step may vary if you want to use another dataset or custom dataset.
+We will only need the protein sequences for this section.
+This step may vary if you want to use another dataset or custom dataset so you may have to change the below commands accordingly.

 ![Downloading Proteins](assets/Fig2.png)